 - a.
 ENTER, PF, or PA key value (depending on which key was pressed) - b.
 Lines and prefix areas changed on the screen (if any) - c.
-Command line.
+Command line (if something was entered on the command line).

-If nothing was changed on the screen, the console stack contains two lines:

-- ENTER, PF, or PA key value (depending on which key was pressed)
+If nothing was changed on the screen, the console stack contains the ENTER, PF, or PA key value (depending on which key was pressed).

-- A null line (if NOTAG was specified)

-- or

-- The tag "CMD" followed by a null string (if TAG was specified).

-- 5. With the TAG operand specified, each line in the stack is preceded by a tag, which identifies the field.
+4. With the TAG operand specified, each line in the stack is preceded by a tag, which identifies the field.
 The tags and their meanings are as follows:

-- CMD command line ETK - ENTER key FIL - file line

-- PAK PA key

-- PFK PF key

-- PRF prefix area

-- RES reserved line
+CMD - command line ETK - ENTER key - file line FIL - PA key PAK PFK - PF key PRF - prefix area RES - reserved line where string is whatever was typed in the command line.